 Who do I talk to at the Research Ethics Board if I have questions about my rights as a research participant?

-Contact the Research Ethics Board that is affiliated with the telephone interviewing facility with whom you have discussed taking part in the study, or any of the three lead sites.
+Contact the Research Ethics Board that is affiliated with the Data Collection Site with whom you have discussed taking part in the study.